creare-com/podpac/doc/source/developer/specs/nodes.md

 # Example Use cases
 ## Typical
-* The primary use case is essentially: A user executes nodes written by various authors with the same set of coordinates and the results can interact together using common mathematical operators (e.g. +-/*)
+* The primary use case is essentially: A user evaluates nodes written by various authors with the same set of coordinates and the results can interact together using common mathematical operators (e.g. +-/*)
 * A users wants to retrieve all of the available times for a complex node pipeline in the native coordinates of the underlying datasets
     * In this case, there may be multiple datasets spanning different times with different temporal resolutions
 * After interactively creating a complex processing pipeline, a users wants to:
     * share their work using the .json format
-    * execute the node for a larger region using cloud-resources
+    * evaluate the node for a larger region using cloud-resources
     * inspect outputs from various stages of the algorithm to debug/analyze the results

 ## Advanced